jhoodsmith/simple_log_counter/README.md

 ### RubyGems

-I chose to package the task as a Ruby Gem, so I could leverage the support of its best-practice tooling, in particular the support for platform-independent installs.
+I chose to package the application as a Ruby Gem, so I could leverage the support of its best-practice tooling, in particular the support for platform-independent installs.
 Please note, however, that the gem not has been added to [RubyGems](https://rubygems.org), so will have to be installed locally ([see